This page provides guidelines for configuring basic SAML authentication.

 Verify the SAML Authentication Configuration

-The best way to verify that you have configured SAML authentication correctly is to log in to your AppDynamics Controller.
+The best way to verify that you have configured SAML authentication correctly is to log in to your AppDynamics Tenant.

-The steps below guide you through the SAML flow from the service provider (your Controller) and describe the SAML requests and responses.
-You can also start the SAML flow from the IDP.
+This procedure shows the SAML flow from the service provider and describes the SAML requests and responses.
+You can also start the SAML flow from the IdP.

-- You will see the Login dialogue for the 3rd-party service, which is your IDP.
+- You will see the Login dialog for the 3rd-party service, which is your IdP.

 - Click Login.

-The IDP redirects you to your AppDynamics Controller.
+The IdP redirects you to your AppDynamics Tenant.

-- From the Controller, if you set SAML attributes to map to the user account, you can view the user info by going to (
+From the Tenant, if you set SAML attributes to map to the user account, you can view the user info by clicking Settings> My Preferences.

-- If you set default permissions, the user is assigned to the default role, which can be viewed by navigating to (
+If you set default permissions, the user is assigned to the default role, which can be viewed by clicking Settings> Administration.